 The Royal Institute of British Architects hold several drawings by Thomas including a design for a London town house of March 1830, and the contract drawings for Hough Hill Priory, Stalybridge, Cheshire, dated March 1831.
-He

-Inside page, Gothic Ornaments, 1829, by Thomas and Charles Atkinson was still in London in 1832 when he exhibited at the Royal Academy, a drawing of St Nicholas Church, Tooting, another Gothic styled Commissioners' church which still stands, for which he was the architect.
+He was still in London in 1832 when he exhibited at the Royal Academy, a drawing of St Nicholas Church, Tooting, another Gothic styled Commissioners' church which still stands, for which he was the architect.